gavinfielder/pft/README.md

 # Credits

 The test method itself was adapted from outdated moulinette test files a buddy gave me, from which the author was ly@42.fr.
 The vast majority of code was written by me.
 The tests prefixed moul\_ were adapted from the moulinette test files, the tests with \_ftfc\_ were adapted from 42FileChecker.
-Many tests were written by me; tests were contributed by [phtruong](https://github.com/nkone), [akharrou](https://github.com/akharrou), [robbie](https://github.com/rpeepz).
-Big thanks to [cclaude](https://github.com/cclaude42) for doing the first update for the new curriculum, and bigger to [appinha](https://github.com/appinha) for reorganizing the test library and adding tests for the new curriculum.
+Many tests were written by me; tests were contributed by [phtruong](https://github.com/nkone), [akharrou](https://github.com/akharrou), [robbie](https://github.com/rpeepz), and [mgiraldo](https://github.com/michaelgiraldo).
+Big thanks to [cclaude](https://github.com/cclaude42) for doing the first update for the new curriculum, and bigger to [apuchill](https://github.com/appinha) for reorganizing the test library and adding tests for the new curriculum.

 Also thanks to: